Skip to main content

 Tell em Columbo Sent You!

-Before I called the Decision Maker, I did my due diligence and checked the company out on their web site.
-I got a feel for what they do and what they would use one of my color systems for.
+Before calling the decision-maker, I did my due diligence and checked out the company’s website.
+I wanted to understand what they do and how they might use one of my color systems.

-Today, I made the call, spoke with the DM and was not surprised that I was one of four companies that they had called to get a proposal on replacing their aging 75ppm color system.
-It seems the incumbent is not even in the picture, however I'll find out more tomorrow when I meet with the Controller.
+Today, I made the call, spoke with the decision-maker, and wasn’t surprised to learn that I was one of four companies they had contacted for a proposal to replace their aging 75-ppm color system.
+It seems the incumbent isn’t even in the picture.
+However, I’ll find out more tomorrow when I meet with the Controller.

-This will be a net new appointment, probably 75ppm color or larger and quite a bit of color volume.
-I readied a few pricing scenarios, have my power point presentation ready, but, I needed something else.
-I need to find a way to tips the odds in my favor right?
-That's what we all look for, that little something that will make us stand out from the field of competitors.
+This will be a net-new opportunity—likely for a 75-ppm color device or larger, with significant color volume.
+I prepared a few pricing scenarios, fine-tuned my PowerPoint presentation, but I needed something extra.
+I needed a way to tip the odds in my favor, right?
+After all, we’re all looking for that little advantage that sets us apart from the competition.

 -=Good Selling=-